chizarlicious/Travelogue/_drafts/election.md

 If we're surprised that the charismatic candidate beat the policy-focused candidate, we shouldn't be -- it happens every time.
 Obama's campaigns were built on his powerful oratory skills.
 GWB ran as the candidate you'd like to have a beer with.
 In the past four decades, 1988 is the only presidential election in which the winner (GHWB) could reasonably be described as "smart but boring."

 In the modern era, it seems that Democrats are actually more reliant than Republicans on the charisma of their presidential candidates.
 JFK, Carter, Bill Clinton, and Obama were famously charismatic, and inspired high voter turnout.
 The same cannot be said of Mondale, Dukakis, Gore, and Kerry.
-Republican voters, on the other hand, seem almost ambivalent to their nominee: the Republican candidate has earned about the same number of votes in each of the past four elections: 62M in 2004, 60M in 2008, 61M in 2012, and 60M in 2016.
+Republican voters, on the other hand, seem almost ambivalent to their nominee: the Republican candidate has earned about the same number of votes in each of the past four elections.

 | Year | Democrats           | Republicans       |
 |:----:|:-------------------:|:-----------------:|